chaufon/maintenance-app/README.md

 * SCSS customization
 * Show error message on login form
 * Show error when importing
+* Change password for everybody
+* Pagination always at the end of the page
+* Remove modify_date from History detail
+* Autofocus on single field forms

 ## NEW FEATURES

 * Command management to add new actions (ADVANCED)
 * Captcha
+* Sticky table headers